MariamMohamedFawzy/Self-Driving-Cars-Nanodegree/projects/CarND-Advanced-Lane-Lines-Project/README.md

 <br>
 I used a Line class in `solution.ipynb` to keep track of the left and right lines.
 <br>
-I keep track of the past best 5 lines.
+I keep track of the past best 10 lines.
 The good fit is where:
-* The difference between (the difference between the maximum and the minimum x values) in both lines does not exceed some threshold.
 * Most of the fitted x values of the right line do not exist in the left side of the image and vice versa.
+* The curvature is not too small.
+* The 2nd polynomial is not too big.
 <br>

-I then use the average of the past 5 lines.
+I then use the average of the past 10 lines.
 <br>
-I only calculate new polynomials every 5 frames.

 However, This sometimes fails when frames become different and go away from the center or become too curved or some shape appears in the lane.
 So, There should be another stage before the lane detection.
 This new stage should categorize the frames and send each one to a specific pipeline that can handle the environment of that frame.